 Illinois Law Places the Responsibility on the Driver and Parents

-Whether you are the child’s parent or you are the one transporting the child, you have a responsibility to make sure that the child is in a proper car seat according to Illinois law.
-Any person transporting a child has a responsibility to secure a child in an appropriate car seat.
-Additionally, parents are responsible for providing a car seat to anyone who transports their child.
+Whether you are the child’s parent or you are the one transporting the child, you have a responsibility to make sure that he is in a proper car seat or seat belt according to Illinois law.
+The Illinois Child Passenger Protection Act requires that every driver:

-To learn more about keeping your child safe, please talk to your pediatrician or local police department.
+To learn more about keeping your child safe in the right car seat, please talk to your pediatrician or local police department.